Argentine conservative opposition wins provincial governor election by landslide

 The provincial elections were held in the midst of a major economic crisis, with annual inflation accelerating to almost 115%.
 The landslide victory for the opposition alliance comes six weeks before Argentina's presidential elections on Oct.
 22, when the ruling center-left Peronist party will seek to retain power with current Economy Minister Sergio Massa as its candidate.

+Argentine President Alberto Fernandez congratulated Pullaro in a post on X, the social media site formerly known as Twitter.

+"I wish the best future for the entire province of Santa Fe," said Fernandez, who is part of the Peronist coalition.

-(Reporting by Eliana Raszewski in Buenos Aires; Writing by Jackie Botts; Editing by Leslie Adler)
+(Reporting by Eliana Raszewski in Buenos Aires; Writing by Jackie Botts; Editing by Leslie Adler and Christopher Cushing)

 ((jackie.botts@thomsonreuters.com;))